-Mātauranga Māori Marae Ora is a new contestable fund that offers $5.7 million over two years to support marae communities directly with projects that protect and revitalise mātauranga and taonga on marae.
+Mātauranga Māori Marae Ora is a contestable fund that supports marae communities directly with projects that protect and revitalise mātauranga and taonga on marae.

 The purpose of the fund is to support marae communities to retain, protect, or transmit their mātauranga and care for their taonga.

-It is one of 18 initiatives that sit under the $20 million Mātauranga Māori Te Awe Kōtuku Programme which is part of the Arts and Culture COVID Recovery Programme being led by Manatū Taonga.
+It is one of 18 initiatives that sit under the $20 million Mātauranga Māori Te Awe Kōtuku Programme which is part of the Arts and Culture COVID Recovery Programme being led by the Ministry for Culture and Heritage.

 What will the fund support?